 Sr. Catherine I. Seiker, RSCJ Award

 Sr. Seiker began her relationship with Sacred Heart Schools in 1945 as a teacher.
-In later years, she worked with the Schools' volunteers and also served as the Schools' Business Manager.
+In later years, she worked with school volunteers and served as the Business Manager.
 Sr. Seiker was a proponent of the Network’s nationwide alumni community.
 In the 1980s, she worked tirelessly to produce the first Sacred Heart Alumni Directory and also paved the way to organize the Schools' archives.
 Sr. Seiker passed away in April 2016.

 2020 Seiker Award Recipient: Gladys Saavedra Davis ASH'70